onefoursix/Cloudera-Impala-JDBC-Example/README.md

 - [Cloudera Impala Documentation](http://www.cloudera.com/content/support/en/documentation/cloudera-impala/cloudera-impala-documentation-v1-latest.html)

 - [Impala-User Google Group](https://groups.google.com/a/cloudera.org/forum/?fromgroups#!forum/impala-user)

+ To use the Cloudera Impala JDBC driver in your own maven-based project you can copy the `<dependency>` and `<repository>` elements from this project's pom to your own.

 ###Dependencies
 To build the project you must have Maven 2.x or higher installed.
 Maven info is [here](http://maven.apache.org).